dgladkov/network.js/CONTRIBUTING.md

 If your code contains new features, add the corresponding tests.

-# Architecture

-> I want to contribute but I don't understand how the project is organized, where do I start?
+Respect the coding style, 4 spaces, no whitespaces at the end of lines, prefer single quotes, etc…

+## Server specification

-The project is divided in two parts.
-One client and many servers (currently, there's only the PHP version).
-The goal is to provide a few servers for various platforms (PHP, Node, .Net, Python, etc...).
+Currently, the server part is implemented only in PHP.
+The goal is to provide a few servers for various platforms (PHP, Node, .Net, Python, etc...) and you can help for this!

-## Server

 The server part has only one job: respond to the client.
 It must provide appropriate headers for the latency tests, configure the platform to allow large uploads and return large chunks of data for the download tests.